top of page

 Kelly Jenkins, KBN.jpg

-Kelly Jenkins, MSN, RN, NE-BC is the Executive Director of the Kentucky Board of Nursing , holding more than 31 years of nursing experience, including a variety of nursing roles in acute care.
+Kelly Jenkins, MSN, RN, NE-BC.
+Kelly is the Executive Director of the KBN , holding more than 31 years of nursing experience, including a variety of nursing roles in acute care.
 Throughout her career, she has worked as an intensive care staff nurse, nurse educator, assistant director of nursing, director of critical care services, director of nursing, director of case management, quality director, and a corporate compliance officer.
 Kelly has also served on advisory boards for both health careers at her local high school, as well as the nearby community college nursing program.
 She has a passion for working collaboratively to drive change as a means of influencing quality outcomes for the constituents of the Commonwealth.
-Kelly also served as a KBN Board member for almost 8 years, ending her last term in the position of Board President.
+Kelly also served as a KBN Board member for almost 8 years, ending her last term in the position of Board President

 SCHEDULE